kongbong/tds-lockstep/README.md

 # tds-lockstep
 Top-down shooter using Lockstep

+## Goal
+My goal is making a template of network multiplayer game.

+so that, I can use this template to make other network games easily.

+## Tech
-Tech: Phaser, Socket.io, Node.js, typescript
+Phaser, Socket.io, Node.js, typescript